 St John on Bethnal Green is a Grade I Listed Building, designed by Sir John Soane and built between 1826 and 1828.
 It has been listed by The Guardian as one of the top five cultural highlights of the East End.
 St John's is the host venue for the screening of Carnival of Souls as part of East End Live.

-Since 2004 Dogwoof has released award-winning independent documentaries from around the world such as Food, Inc., Burma VJ, The Age of Stupid, Restrepo, Bobby Fischer Against the World, Dreams of a Life, The House I Live In and Chasing Ice.
+Since 2004 Dogwoof has released award-winning independent documentaries from around the world such as Food, Inc., Burma VJ, The Age of Stupid, Dreams of a Life, The House I Live In, Blackfish and the Oscar-nominated The Act of Killing.
 Proud to be different from the average film distributor, Dogwoof work intimately with filmmakers through the release process across various platforms, and boasting award-winning press, marketing, social media and outreach campaigns.
 Dogwoof now also handle global sales for variety of titles, and prides itself on innovative release strategies.

 Latam Film specializes in the promotion and marketing of Latin American cinema, providing a service platform for film professionals, distribution companies and film festivals.
 With our movie database they aim to develop a sustainable and alternative Digital Film Industry.
 In short, a New Industry.